nickwfj123/PCDC-registry/README.md

 ## Introduction

-This is a pipeline to preproccess raw clinical data and transform it to analysis-ready structures.
+This is a pipeline to preprocess raw clinical data and transform it to analysis-ready structures.

 ## Required Dependencies